ietf-wg-asdf/SDF/sdf.md

 (1) Note that the definition of `unix-time` does not imply the capability to represent points in time that fall on leap seconds.
-More date/time-related sdfTypes are likely to be added in future versions of this specification.
+More date/time-related sdfTypes are likely to be added in the sdfType value registry.

 In SDF 1.0, a similar concept was called `subtype`.